 The Rhode Island Vaccine Assessment Program (RIVAP) was formed in 2015 to improve funding to support universal access to state-distributed vaccines for children and adults.
 RIVAP enables Rhode Island to purchase vaccines for the state's entire population and distribute them to health care providers at no cost.
 RIVAP is an agency of the Rhode Island Department of Health.

 Vermont Vaccine Purchasing Program

-In 2013, the Vermont Department of Health (VDH) worked with KidsVax® to established the Vermont Vaccine Purchasing Program (VVPP).
-Through this program, VDH is seeking to efficiently and equitably provide for the necessary flow of vaccine purchase funds.
+In 2013, the Vermont Department of Health (VDH) worked with KV to established the Vermont Vaccine Purchasing Program (VVPP).
+Through this program, VDH efficiently and equitably provides for the necessary flow of vaccine purchase funds.
 They do this by collecting funds from health plans, insurance companies, and other payers.
 The state uses these funds to purchase vaccines for Vermont’s Vaccines for Children (VFC) and Vaccine for Adults (VFA) programs.
 These vaccines are purchased at favorable rates and distributed to providers at no charge.